Hyperbaric Oxygen Therapy (HBOT) and Stroke

 In either case, a stroke damages areas of the brain.
 These impacts can manifest in cognitive, physical, and even emotional symptoms.

-How the Brain Recovers from a Stroke – The 5 Support Stages:
+The Brain After a Stroke – The 5 Support Stages of Stroke Recovery

 Studies illustrate the brain can reorganize and adapt in response to injury.
 But this process isn’t as clear-cut as you’d hope.

 The reality is each person carries unique symptoms and medical histories.
+The timeline for stroke recovery is inherently diverse.
 So finding a clinic that can offer a customized post-stroke recovery plan is key.
 The right treatment plan will include one or a combination of these post-stroke rehab therapies.

 The good news: The Aviv Medical Program provides a post-stroke recovery treatment program that can combine cognitive, physical training, dietary coaching, and Hyperbaric Oxygen Therapy sessions, even years after the incident.
 It is never too late to enhance your recovery.